The Cornered Mouse Dreams of Cheese: Manga

 The Cornered Mouse Dreams of Cheese is written and illustrated by Setona Mizushiro.
 It was serialized in the manga magazine Judy from 2005 to 2006.
 The chapters were later released in one bound volume by Shogakukan under the Judy Comics imprint.

 The series was followed up with a one-volume sequel titled The Carp on the Chopping Block Jumps Twice (俎上の鯉は二度跳ねる, Sōjo no Koi wa Nido Haneru), which was published in Judy in 2006 and was later transferred to Mobile Flowers after Judy became defunct.
-To coincide with the bound volume release of The Carp on the Chopping Block Jumps Twice, The Cornered Mouse Dreams of Cheese was re-released on May 8, 2009 with a new illustrated cover and under the Flower Comics Alpha imprint after the Judy Comics imprint became defunct.
+To coincide with the bound volume release of The Carp on the Chopping Block Jumps Twice, The Cornered Mouse Dreams of Cheese was re-released on May 8, 2009, with a new illustrated cover and under the Flower Comics Alpha imprint after the Judy Comics imprint became defunct.
 A drama CD adaptation was released on February 27, 2008.

 Reprintings of The Cornered Mouse Dreams of Cheese and The Carp on the Chopping Block Jumps Twice removed explicit sexual content beginning January 28, 2020 in order to appeal to a younger demographic with the release of the 2020 live-action film adaptation.
 The cover of the volumes will remain the same, making them indistinguishable from previous printings.
 Edited versions of the first and bonus chapters of The Cornered Mouse Dreams of Cheese, "Kissing Gourami" and "Hummingbird Rhapsody", were reprinted in the March 2020 issue of Flowers.
 An omnibus volume of the edited versions was released on April 10, 2020.

 In January 2019, Seven Seas Entertainment announced that they were distributing both books in English.

 Film

-In February 2019, a live-action film adaptation for The Cornered Mouse Dreams of Cheese and The Carp on the Chopping Block Jumps Twice was announced and slated for a release on June 5, 2020, but was postponed to September 11, 2020 due to the COVID-19 pandemic.
+In February 2019, a live-action film adaptation for The Cornered Mouse Dreams of Cheese, also covering the story for The Carp on the Chopping Block Jumps Twice, was announced and slated for a release on June 5, 2020, but was postponed to September 11, 2020, due to the COVID-19 pandemic.
 The film is directed by Isao Yukisada with screenplay by Anne Horiizumi.
 It stars Tadayoshi Okura as Kyouichi and Ryo Narita as Imagase.